+Start depreciation in the year the property is placed in service.
+Property is placed in service only if it is both available and ready for use.
 If property is only available for use but not ready for use, you cannot begin depreciation.

-Property was delivered to your place of business December 20, 2011 but not installed until January 5, 2012.
-You must start depreciation in 2012, when the property was both available and ready for use.
+Property was delivered to your place of business December 20, 2012 but not installed until January 5, 2013.
+You must start depreciation in 2013, when the property was both available and ready for use.

-If property is both ready and available for use, but is not actually being used, it is still considered placed in service and you may deduct depreciation.
+If property is both ready and available for use, but is not actually being used, it is still considered placed in service and you may still deduct depreciation.

-However, business was slow during November and December of 2012.
-You started using the machine in January 2013.
-You may start depreciation in 2012.
+A machine was placed in service November 1, 2013.
+It was both available and ready for use.
+However, business was slow during November and December of 2013.
+You started using the machine in January 2014.
+You may start depreciation in 2013.

 Stop depreciation when property is fully depreciated or when you retire it or dispose of it, whichever comes first.

-Depreciable basis of property:
+Depreciable Basis of Property

 The depreciable basis for business property is: